Powerful earthquakes leave at least 30 dead, destroy buildings along Japan's western coast

 Aftershocks continued to shake Ishikawa prefecture and nearby areas a day after a magnitude 7.6 temblor slammed the area on Monday afternoon.

 Thirty people were confirmed dead in Ishikawa, officials said.
-Seven others were seriously injured, while damage to homes was so great that it could not immediately be assessed, they said.
+Fourteen others were seriously injured, while damage to homes was so great that it could not immediately be assessed, they said.

+Japanese media reports said tens of thousands of homes were destroyed.
+Government spokesperson Yoshimasa Hayashi said 17 people were seriously injured and gave a slightly lower death tally, while saying he was aware of the prefecture's tally.

+Water, power and cellphone service were still down in some areas, and residents expressed sorrow about their destroyed homes and uncertain futures.

-A quake with a preliminary magnitude of 5.6 shook the area as he was speaking.
+A quake with a preliminary magnitude of 5.6 shook the Ishikawa area as he was speaking.

-Japan's military dispatched 1,000 soldiers to the disaster zones to join rescue efforts, Kishida said, stressing they were facing "large-scale damage.”
-Details of damaged homes were still under investigation, he said.

 Firefighters were able to bring a fire under control in Wajima city which had reddened the sky with embers and smoke.